 “Never Say Die” – Black Sabbath

-Axe showing his metal side in this episode was very personal for me, since it has been something I had dreamed of that finally came to fruition!
+Axe showing his metal side in this episode was very personal for me, since it has been something I had been dreaming of that finally came to fruition!

 Back in March 2017, earlier this year in our “What we are looking forward to (and not so much) in Billions Season 3”, and in various tweets, I wished for Bobby Axelrod to show some love to my favorite band of all time, Black Sabbath.
 I even photo shopped Axe in the shirt I’d like to see him in (it’s one of the many I own).